-Where cargo oil tanks are so designed that they can also be used as ballast tanks or fuel oil tanks, the tanks are to be provided with devices which the Society requires, and approved drawings or documents having descriptions on a detailed operating manual for the alternative use are to be provided on board the ship.
+Where cargo oil tanks are so designed that they can also be used as ballast tanks, the tanks are to be provided with devices which the Society requires, and approved drawings or documents having descriptions on a detailed operating manual for the alternative use are to be provided on board the ship.
 [See Guidance]

-4. Separation of cargo oil pumps and cargo oil pipes [See Guidance]
+4. Separation of cargo oil pumps and cargo oil pipes (2024) [See Guidance]

 - (1) Cargo oil pipes are to be entirely separated from other pipes, except where permitted in 1002.
 2 (2) and 1003.
 1 and 2. - (2) Cargo oil pipes are not to be led through fuel oil tanks nor engine room and accommodation spaces where sources of vapour ignition are normally present.
-In addition, these pipes are not to be led to spaces forward the collision bulkhead or after the front bulkhead of the engine room. - (3) Cargo oil pipes on the weather deck are to be arranged sufficiently apart from the accommodation spaces. - (4) Where a ship is equipped with bow and/or stern loading and unloading of cargo oil outside the cargo area, the connections of the cargo lines leading to the cargo hose connection therein are to be of welded joints except valve connections and the cargo lines are to be clearly identified and segregated by following means of (A) or (B) situated in the cargo area.
+In addition, these pipes are not to be led to spaces forward the collision bulkhead or after the front bulkhead of the engine room. - (3) Cargo oil pipes on the weather deck are to be arranged sufficiently apart from the accommodation spaces.

+- (4) Where a ship is equipped with bow and/or stern loading and unloading of cargo oil outside the cargo area, the connections of the cargo lines leading to the cargo hose connection therein are to be of welded joints except valve connections and the cargo lines are to be clearly identified and segregated by following means of (A) or (B) situated in the cargo area.
 The open ends of the cargo lines are to be provided with a blank flange at the bow and/or stern end connections. - (A) Two valves which can be secured in the closed position and provided that the efficiency of the segregation can be checked - (B) One valve together with another closing appliances providing an equivalent standard of segregation such as a removable spool piece or spectacle flange - (5) Cargo oil pipes and similar pipes to cargo oil tanks are not to pass through ballast tanks.
-However, these pipes may pass through the ballast tanks provided that these pipes in ballast tanks are of short length and the connections of these pipes are of welded joints or flanged joints which have no risk of leakage. - (6) Notwithstanding preceeding (5), for oil tankers other than double hull tankers, cargo oil pipes may pass through the ballast tanks provided that the connections of these pipes are of welded joints or flanged joints which have no risk of leakage.
-Expansion bends only, not glands, are permitted in these lines within ballast tanks.
+However, these pipes may pass through the ballast tanks provided that these pipes in ballast tanks are of short length with sufficient thickness in accordance with Table 5.6.2 of Pt 5, Ch 6 and the connections of these pipes are of welded joints or flanged joints which have no risk of leakage.
+Expansion bends only are permitted in these lines within ballast tanks.
+"Flanged joints which have no risk of leakage" means welded flange joints rated at least PN10 or one pressure rating higher than required design pressure, whichever is greater.
+"Expansion bends" means expansion loops such as an omega bend (' Ω ') in piping system to counteract excessive stresses or displacement caused by thermal expansion or hull deformation which could be fabricated from straight lengths of pipe. - (6) Connection between cargo piping and ballast piping referred to above is not permitted except for emergency discharge as specified in the Unified Interpretation to Regulation 1.18 of MARPOL Annex I. - (7) In spite of the (7), provision may be made for emergency discharge of the segregated ballast by means of a connection to a cargo pump through a portable spool piece.
+In this case nonreturn valves should be fitted on the segregated ballast connections to prevent the passage of oil to the ballast tanks.
+The portable spool piece should be mounted in a conspicuous position in the pump room and a permanent notice restricting its use should be prominently displayed adjacent to it.
+Shut-off valves shall be provided to shut off the cargo and ballast lines before the spool piece is removed.